Student Employment Experience Development (SEED) - Employers

 • Provide a minimum of 35 hours per week;

 • Not start before receiving formal approval by the Department of Post-Secondary Education, Training and Labour staff;

-• Not displace or replace employees on layoff, parental leave, sick leave or in a part-time position;
+• Not displace or replace permanent employees on layoff, parental leave, sick leave or in a part-time position;

 • Not already be funded by another federal or provincial government job creation program.